-As discussed in FEIS Chapter 2, "Environmental Analyses," the proposed development could be anticipated to have up to 51 school age children living in the proposed 125 townhomes.
-This estimate is based on an analysis of recently constructed townhouses throughout the state of New Jersey.
 As with any estimate, the number of students may be higher or lower than actually predicted.
 However, as confirmed by the School District Superintendent (see Appendix I), the additional cost associated with PSAC from the Preferred Alternative who enroll in the District-even if that number is greater than 51-would be offset by the additional property tax revenues that could be generated for the District.